You are here

 Engaging in the Formative Assessment Process

-The Wisconsin Department of Instruction tries to use the term “formative assessment process” -- the overall cycle shown above -- and “formative practices” -- the teacher strategies that drive this process in lieu of “formative assessments.”
+The Wisconsin Department of Instruction uses the terms “formative assessment process” and “formative practices” to emphasize the teacher strategies that drive this process in lieu of “formative assessments.”
 This is because the strategic use of formative practices to elicit feedback from students is not a test event, but rather an instructional process.

 Student and Teacher Roles within the Formative Assessment Process